mjanv/triathlon-vizualisation/README.md

 All the data is extracted from the webpage of the individual challenge (maintained by Rillieux Triathlon Club) avalaible to this adress: http://www.triclair.com/resultats/challenge-triathlon-rhone-alpes.php

-Requirements: Python (>2.7), Pandas, Matplotlib, BeautifulSoup
+Requirements: Python >2.7, Flask, Numpy/Scipy Pandas,  Matplotlib, BeautifulSoup

+Working beta version (not up to date to the repository) online at : http://mjanvier.pythonanywhere.com